adamstrawson/adamstrawson.github.com/_posts/2012-09-29-Switching-to-GitHub.md

 GitHub is an amazing service, I have used it for the past few years on personal projects and I'm excited to be using it at work too.

-If you have any suggestions or improvements to the above, please do (get in touch)[http://adamstrawson.com/talk], or Tweet me (@adamstrawson)[http://twitter.com/adamstrawson]
+If you have any suggestions or improvements to the above, please do [get in touch](http://adamstrawson.com/talk), or Tweet me [@adamstrawson](http://twitter.com/adamstrawson)